2020… Corona Crash or Everything Bubble Pop?

 Such short term memories.
 People are wondering if we’ve reached rock bottom.

 I don’t think we have, but I entered a couple of new positions that I’ve wanted to get into—very tiny amounts.
-I’ll only add to them if they drop 10%+.
-They include $TGT at $92, $ABT at $72, and $CFG at $18.
+I’ll only add to them if they drop 10%+ like $TGT at $92.
 There are deals out there, but it seems highly unlikely that maximum pain has been felt, that we’ve reached full capitulation, or that this virus and its impacts are going to get better from here.
 Thankfully the market experts like Ryan Detrick provide us with some relevant history:

 It’s Friday.
 Last day of the week before markets nap for the weekend.
 As expected, the rally of the past couple days ended (some called it the new bull market– I shit you not).
 But the S&P 500 finished up for the week.
-I entered $MA today for the first time at $250 with a tiny buy.
-I’ll only add to it if it drops 10%+.
+I entered $MA today for the first time at $250.

 Nick Magguilli shared a post of Greatest Investment Quotes of All Time.
 I love quotes.